Swifty Journey

 • Constant folding: if arguments are compile-time constants, the compiler can calculate the result without generating a call

-• Dead code elimination: if a function’s result isn’t used, the compiler can remove the call entirely (if it has no side effects)
+• Dead code elimination: if a function’s result isn’t used, the compiler can remove the call entirely (if it has no side effects — it doesn’t print, mutate external state, or do anything observable beyond returning a value)

-• Specialization: for generic functions, the compiler generates specialized versions for each concrete type
+• Specialization: for generic functions (generics — covered in a later article), the compiler generates specialized versions for each concrete type

 A function isn’t just code — it’s a contract with the compiler.
 Parameter types, return type, absence of side effects: all of that is information the compiler uses to optimize.